autopkg/dataJAR-recipes/Adobe CC 2019/README.md

 These will need to be unzipped, if your browser does not unzip the downloads from the Adobe Admin Console.

 *Please Note:* Keep the name of the unzipped directory the same as the the installer/uninstaller package within.
+Also, these packages should only contain a maximum of the Creative Cloud Desktop App (CCDA) and one other App (e.g. CCDA and Photoshop) only.
+Most of the Adobe Templates for packages aren't compatible with this.

 2. Create the respective munki or jss recipe overrides, & name them the same as the Adobe CC 2019 pkg.